Still accepting applications for Summer and Fall 2019!

 How do I register for classes?

-To register for classes, please contact the Director of the MAcc program.
-The director must approve any classes you plan to take.
+To register for classes, please contact your advisor.
+Your advisor must approve any classes you plan to take.
 In addition, all accounting classes have holds placed on them.
-The program director must have the holds removed before you can register.
+Your advisor must have the holds removed before you can register.
 Any holds on non-accounting classes must be removed by the departments offering the classes.

 MAcc students must take one Global class.
-The classes that are recommended are:
+Students can pick from:

 Who do I call to get registration holds released?